alangf/soundcloud-key-fetch/README.md

 ---
 ## API
 ### sckey.fetchKey()
-- Returns a string conatining an API key that was scraped from SoundCloud.
+- Returns a string of an API token that was scraped from SoundCloud. ***Note:*** *This token contains no extra special privileges in the API, such as SoundCloud GO access; the token only provides the same amount of access as a user listening to SoundCloud without an account has.*

 ### sckey.testKey(key)
 - Returns a boolean on whether or not the given key is valid.
+This function tests a given key against a SoundCloud API endpoint, and will verify it based on the response code given by the server.
+It will return "true" if the server responds with 404 or 200, "false" if the server responds with 401 or 403.

 ## Usage
 #### Fetching a SoundCloud key